Synonym(s)

 DefinitionThis section has been translated automatically.

 The round-leaved sundew, also known as Drosera rotundifolia or sky dew, is a "carnivorous" plant that belongs to the sundew family (Droseraceae) and is protected in Germany by the Federal Species Protection Ordinance.
-Drosera, with a total of 85 species, is mainly found in the southern hemisphere, especially in Australia and New Zealand.
-The plants growing in Europe can be found in the subarctic zone.
+Of the total of 150 species, the round-leaved sundew is the most common in Central Europe, while others are found in the southern hemisphere, particularly in Australia and New Zealand.
+The plants growing in Europe can be found as far south as the subarctic zone.
 All sundew species are strictly protected.

 The rosette-like leaves are round to transversely oval.
 In summer, 7 to 15 cm long, hairy, leafless flower shafts grow with 4 to 12 flowers and reddish, glandular hairs, so-called tentacles, along the edges.
 The small glands on the upper side of the leaves secrete a sticky liquid that acts as a "glue trap" for small insects.
 The dew-like aspect of the droplets led to the name "sundew" or Drosera ('droseros' = dewy).
 When touched by the insects, the tentacles bend and press the trapped insects against the leaf surface.
 Protein-splitting enzymes digest the insects so that finally only the chitinous shell remains.